 Add in cold butter pieces and process for another 30-45 seconds.
-Until the butter and sugar a just combined.
+Until the butter and sugar are just combined.

 Add in egg and vanilla extract.
 Process until just combined.
 You may need to scrape down the sides at least once.

 Add in flour, baking soda and baking powder.
 Process until combined.